42talents/blog-verify-database-content-from-a-karate-test/README.md

 ## Example API

-The example API features a POST call to the /logs resource to create a log entry but the api features no way to read the log with the API.
+The example API features a POST call to the /logs resource to create a log entry, but the API features no way to read the log with the API.

 ![example api](example-api.png)